infomark-org/infomark-docs/docs/content/guides/tutor.md

 * a testing framework `<TASK_SEPCIFIC_TEST.ZIP>` written by one of the tutors/instructors
 * a docker-image name `<YOUR_DOCKER_IMAGE>`

-Each infomark-worker will fetch a submission from a queue and execute a command which is equal to
+Each infomark-worker will fetch a submission from a queue and execute a command which is similar to

 ```bash
 docker run --rm -it --net="none" \